btrzcodes/exercism-io-btrzish/README.md

 # exercism-io-btrzish
 Improving Rails playing with Exercism challenges!
-I really recomend diving into exercism.io, made easy and smart by voluntieers ♥
+I really recommend diving into exercism.io, made easy and smart by voluntieers ♥